jlevy/og-equity-compensation/README.md

 Decisions related to [negotiating an offer](#offers-and-negotiations) and [exercising stock options](#stock-option-scenarios), in particular, can have **major financial consequences**.
-Because the value of employee equity is determined by the fate of the company, when a company does not succeed, an employee’s equity may be [worth nothing](#what-is-private-stock-worth), and the costs of exercising may not be recouped.
-Even when a company does succeed, an employee may suffer [catastrophic tax pitfalls](#tax-dangers) because they didn’t anticipate the tax consequences of their decisions.
+Because the value of employee equity is determined by the fate of the company, an employee’s equity may be [illiquid](#what-is-private-stock-worth) for a long time or ultimately [worth nothing](#growth-and-risk), and taxes and the costs of exercise, if they apply, may not be recouped.
+Even when a company is doing well, an employee may suffer [catastrophic tax pitfalls](#tax-dangers) because they didn’t fully anticipate the tax consequences.

 Understanding the technicalities of equity compensation does not guarantee that fortune will smile upon you as warmly as it did [the early hires](#history-and-significance) of